GeoscienceAustralia/wagl/docs/source/hdf5.rst

   High compression ratios allow for better archiving, and with conjuction of being able to store *TABLES*, *IMAGES*, *SCALARS*, variable resolutions, all within the same file, can aid in keeping the number of inodes down on HPC systems.
   This presents an archiving solution without the need to create tarballs, whilst still maintaining the capacity to operate with the archives.
 Essentially creating a kind of operational archive.
 * Datasets can be stored in a hierarchical fashion, for instance, creating a hierarchical layout based on resolution, or the same dataset name stored in different locations based on a given attribute.
-  For example, the ancillary data required for surface brightness temperature, gathers data at a minimum of 25 points across a scene or granule.
+  For example, the ancillary data required for surface brightness temperature, gathers data at a minimum of 25 points across a granule.
   The point id is used as the group label to differentiate between the same ancillary data gathered at different locations. i.e.:

     * /POINT-0/TEMPERATURE